 So far, a prototype edge communication network testbed based on the limited IoT MSP430 platform is discussed.
 It runs in an indoor setting using TelosB ITU-T G.9903 API interfaces.
 Fragmentation and reassembly are active at run time on the network since the maximum translation unit (MTU) for ITU-T G.9903 alongside IPv6 MTU is enabled at run time.
 This IoT environment incorporates PL network infrastructure capabilities.
-Edge-to-Fog datastream delivery and lightweight overhead were determined to be at a reasonable level using Algorithm II.
-The shortest path communication during routing is achieved with Algorithm I. In contrast to the previous work [47], the ITU-T G.9903 MTU permits a lower PL transmission fragmentation than in GA [30], [50] and PSO networks [32],[34], while the IEEE 802.15.4 network does not need fragmenting the signature [50].
-However, TelosB's lightweight energy consumption is significantly lower than the energy consumption in most open-source hardware discussed [46], [47], [53].
+Edge-to-Fog datastream delivery and lightweight overhead were determined to be at a reasonable level using Algorithm 2.
+The shortest path communication during routing is achieved with Algorithm 1.
+In contrast to the previous work [47], the ITU-T G.9903 MTU permits a lower PL transmission fragmentation than in GA [30,50] and PSO networks [32,34], while the IEEE 802.15.4 network does not need fragmenting the signature [50].
+However, TelosB's lightweight energy consumption is significantly lower than the energy consumption in most open-source hardware discussed [46,47,53].
 This allows for longer active operational deployments even in production environments.
 It is important to note that the energy depletion rates during PL traffic (i.e., signal data steam) propagation remain at a low level while PL incidents under lightweight optimisation remain equally lower than other schemes.
 Since the software structures used are flexible and modular, the system is still up for enhancement in an ongoing container platform for driverless or connected vehicular computing.
+With GA, PSO, and the proposed scheme, optimal PL for L1, L2, and L3 are shown in Figs. 13, 14, and 15 respectively.